Typical heat losses in an uninsulated home are:

 Solid wall insulation can be fixed to the internal or external wall of the building.
 If your house is older than about 1930, you probably have solid walls.

-Party wall insulation can be injected into the vented cavity between neighboring properties.
+Party wall insulation can be injected into the vented cavity between neighbouring properties.

 Roof and Loft Insulation